poanetwork/deployment-azure/Docs/bootnode-setup.md

 ```
 ssh $ADMIN_USERNAME@$IP_ADDRESS
 ```
 instead of `$ADMIN_USERNAME` substitute the admin username you have provided at the previous step (e.g. `azureuser`); instead of `$IP_ADDRESS` substitute actual IP adress of the virtual machine.
-You will be prompted to enter your ssh-keypair password, if you provided it when generating keys.
+Note to keep the `@` between username and IP address (e.g.`ssh azureuser@8.8.8.8`).
+You will be prompted to enter your ssh password, if you provided it while generating ssh keypair.